 • Toxic

-This granular view makes it simpler for SEO specialists to surgically cast off harmful hyperlinks without affecting treasured ones.
+This granular view makes it easier for SEO specialists to surgically remove harmful links without affecting valuable ones, maintaining a healthy backlink profile and reducing the overall toxicity score

 Spam Score vs. Toxic Score: The Key Differences